junwatu/paribasa/API.md

 ##paribasa.indexing()

 Indexing data manually.
-Usually you dont need do this because for the first time use of search, paribasa will automatically index the json data.
+Usually you dont need to do this because for the first time use of paribasa search, it will automatically index the json data.

 ##paribasa.search(word)

-It will return all paribasa that contain the word that you search.
+This method will return all paribasa that contain the search keyword.